 5.1.
 Comparison of Fracture growth in Berea Sandstone and Lac du Bonnet Granite

-The formation of shear fractures in granite has similarities and differences when compared to the deformation in Berea Sandstone.
+The formation of shear fractures in simulated sandstone and granite has similarities, but also some important differences that inform us about the mechanics of fracturing in these contrasting materials.
 Stage 1 (initiation), is characterized by distributed tensile microfracturing and low AE energy release in both rock types.
-During Stage 2 (nucleation), we observe very little microcracking in shear microcracking in granite, whereas shear mode microcracks are abundant in sandstone.
-Stage 2 is associated with highest AE energy release for both rock types, however, the dominant contribution to release of fracture energy is tensile microcracking for granite as opposed to shear microcracking in sandstone.
+During Stage 2 (nucleation), we observe very little shear microcracking in granite, whereas shear mode microcracking dominates in sandstone.
+Stage 2 is associated with the highest AE energy release for both rock types, however, the dominant contribution to release of fracture energy is tensile microcracking for granite as opposed to shear microcracking in sandstone.
 While shear microcracks generated in Stage 2 are localized to the zone of shear in granite, their distribution through the sample is much greater in sandstone, often extending beyond the fracture zone.
-Stage 3 (localization) is characterized confined microcracking in the fracture zone in both granite and sandstone, but they exhibit significant differences in mode of microcracks generated.
+Stage 3 (localization) is characterized by confined microcracking in the fracture zone in both granite and sandstone, but the two lithologies exhibit significant differences in mode of microcracks generated.
 While the growth of shear fracture is facilitated by the coalescence of tensile microcracks in, both shear and tensile microcracks are abundant in this phase of the experiment in sandstone.
 While release of fracture energy as AE remains high during stage 3, it is facilitated dominantly by tensile microcracks in granite as opposed to shear microcracks in sandstone.
 Stage 4 (frictional sliding) is characterized by tensile microcracking and gouge rupturing in both rock types, with low AE energy release.
 Since sandstone is mechanically weaker than granite, the stress required to generate asperities is lower.
 As a result, we calculate higher number of events and greater distribution of microcracks during biaxial deformation of sandstone in comparison with granite.

 We infer different mechanisms of fracture nucleation in sandstone and granite.
 In weaker rocks such as sandstone, the growth of the fracture occurs through the progressive coalescence of shear and tensile microcracks [Fig. 9a].
 The damage in the fracture zone is characterized by the interplay of dilatant and compactant tendencies of tensile and shear microcracks respectively.
 At low confining pressures, tensile microcracks dominate the fracture zone, resulting in the formation of a dilatant fracture zone.
 At high confining pressures, shear microcracking replaces tensile microcracking, resulting in the formation of a fracture zone dominated by compaction and shear.
 AE energy associated with fracture formation increases with confining pressure due to increase in shear microcracking.
 Shear microcracks are associated with a larger stress drop as they overcome both tensile and compressive forces during formation.
 Thus, the increase in shear microcracking with confining pressure results in an increase in AE energy in sandstone.